Mathématique: Chapter 64

 Sheppard grinned, reopening his split lip.

 Landry stood.
 “We’ll meet again tomorrow at 0900, planetside.
-Dr. Lam expects to have a preliminary report on Dr. Jackson’s condition by then.”
-The general nodded at the group of them, picked up a small stack of files, and left the room.
+Dr. Lam expects to have a report on Dr. Jackson’s condition by then.”
+The general nodded, picked up his small stack of files, and left the room.

-Young raised his eyebrows at Mitchell, then nodded at Sheppard.
+Young nodded at Sheppard.
 “Keep an eye on Rush.
-I’ll meet up with you in a bit.”
+I’ll meet up with you in a few.”

 God damn but did the stakes feel high.

 Young cleared his throat.
-“I was explaining to Mitchell,” Young said, trying like hell to force a casual note into this tone, “about how you’d never suspect chel’mek included Doritos.
+“I was explaining to Mitchell,” he said, trying like hell to force a casual note into this tone, “about how you’d never suspect Chel’mek included Doritos.
 Because you can’t see them.
 But they’re there.
 All the time.
 And they could be any kind of Doritos.
 Good Doritos.
 Bad Doritos.
 Neutral Doritos.
-You just don’t think about them when you’re eating it.”
+You don’t think about them when you’re eating it.”

-“And we have a friend,” Mitchell said, overplaying things a little bit.
-“A really good friend?
+“And we have a friend,” Mitchell said, overplaying things a little bit, “a good friend?
 Who used to work for Doritos?
-But then he got fired?”
+But then got fired?”

 “Fired by Doritos,” Carter repeated, not getting it.

 “I’ve been talking to him lately,” Young said casually.
-“And, turns out, his run at Doritos bothers him a lot more than he lets on.
+“Turns out, his run at Doritos bothers him more than he lets on.
 Especially to those closest to him,” he nodded subtly at Carter and Teal’c.
-“I think he may have a bit of an axe to grind when it comes to Doritos.
-I also think he might have a plan that he hasn’t shared with anyone.”
+“But he’s got an axe to grind when it comes to Doritos.
+He may have a plan he hasn’t shared with anyone.”

 The room was quiet.